bobanetwork/boba_legacy/packages/boba/turing/README.md

       testWallet)
 ```

-Among other information, the help contract contains the compute URL endpoint that will be called when pre-defined methods are called.
-Those methofds must first be registered:
+Among other information, the helper contract contains the compute URL endpoint that will be called when pre-defined methods are called.
+Those methods must first be registered:

 ```javascript
     //defines the URL that will be called by HelloTuring.sol